viwsliu/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
 ## Description:
 This project uses a Convolutional Neural Network (CNN) built with PyTorch to recognize handwritten digits from the MNIST dataset.
-The model is trained on 60,000 labeled digit images and tested on 10,000 unseen examples.
 After training, it can also predict digits from custom images provided by the user.

+## Note:
+Main.py will run indefinitely for training unless interrupted by user. model.pth is saved after every cycle.

 ## Setup:
 Create a py environment: